Okavango Delta: Possible threats

 One possible threat is oil exploration by Canadian company ReconAfrica.
 Initial exploration in April 2021 revealed oil deposits in sedimentary rock.
 Environmentalists are concerned that the project will have a negative ecological impact and that some of the main bodies of water could be threatened.

 ReconAfrica has stated, "There will be no damage to the ecosystem from the planned activities."

 The Namibian government has presented plans to build a hydropower station in the Zambezi Region, which would regulate the Okavango's flow to some extent.
 While proponents argue that the effect would be minimal, environmentalists argue that this project could destroy most of the rich animal and plant life in the delta.
 Other threats include local human encroachment and regional extraction of water in both Angola and Namibia.

 South African filmmaker and conservationist Rick Lomba warned in the 1980s of the threat of cattle invasion to the area.
 His documentary The End of Eden portrayed his lobbying on behalf of the delta.

 The Okavango catchment is projected to experience decreasing annual rainfall as well as increasing temperatures as a result of global warming.
 The effects of global warming are likely to result in reductions in the extent of floodplains in the Okavango Delta, which will have significant impacts on water availability as well as livestock rearing and agricultural activities in the region.

+Conservation work by Conservation International Botswana in the Okavango Delta region has included education and policy engagement as well as research and monitoring such as aerial wildlife surveys and rapid biological appraisal work.